M2Team/NanaZip/ReadMe.md

   - XAML-based GUI.

 > [!CAUTION]
-> NanaZip (Modern) can be used as portable version if you extract the files from
+>  extract the files from
 > the MSIX package or copy from the NanaZipPackage project output.
 It's designed
 > for debugging/testing/development purpose and users who really need portable
 > version.
-But please note that some features is not available, such as context
-> menu and file associations.
-This mode is not recommended for users who don't
-> know what they are doing like installing NanaZip (Modern) from third-party
-> maintained Scoop package.
-Some issues will not be fixed if you are using
-> NanaZip (Modern) in portable mode.

 - NanaZip Classic (**Work In Progress**)
   - Only portable version which is suitable for Server Core, Windows PE, Windows